kernelkit/infix/doc/scripting.md

 (alternatively, two different PCs are used).

 > Configuration here is done via console.
 If you intend to do it via
-> Ethernet and SSH, be careful so that you do not loose
+> Ethernet and SSH, be careful so that you do not lose
 > connectivity.
 Either stay in "configuration context" until done, or
 > make sure there is always an IP (IPv6 or IPv4) address available on
 > the switch which you can connect to.
 Section [Add IP on